cleecoloma/reading-notes/code-301/class-03.md

 # Class 03 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because ...
+> These topics relates because list/keys, spread operator, and passing functions between components are vital when utilizing React in our web applications.

 ### React Docs - list and keys
 1. What does .map() return?